4 tablespoons melted butter

 Alternate layers of the pears and apples over the cake batter.

-Combine the remaining 2 tablespoons sugar with the macaroon crumbs.
+Combine the remaining 2 tablespoons sugar with the amaretti crumbs.

 Sprinkle the crumb mixture over the fruit.